Shenanigans Farm Camps

 What the day includes:

-– Grooming & Tacking
+– Grooming and tacking

 • Caring for horses before and after riding

-– Feeding, Watering, Bathing and grazing
+– Feeding, watering, bathing, and grazing

-• Lunch break and supervised free time
+• Lunch break and supervised time outdoors

 Equine Skills Camp